argoproj-labs/argocd-autopilot/docs/Getting-Started.md

 ### Running Applications:
 * autopilot-bootstrap - References the `bootstrap` directory in the GitOps repository, and manages the other 2 applications
 * argo-cd - References the `bootstrap/argo-cd` folder, and manages the Argo CD deployment itself (including Argo CD ApplicationSet)
-* root - References the `projects` directiry in the repo.
+* root - References the `projects` directory in the repo.
 The folder contains only an empty `DUMMY` file after the bootstrap command, so no projects will be created

 ## Add a Project and an Application
-Execute the following commands to create a `testing` project, and add a example application to it:
+Execute the following commands to create a `testing` project, and add an example application to it:
 ```
 argocd-autopilot project create testing
 argocd-autopilot app create hello-world --app github.com/argoproj-labs/argocd-autopilot/examples/demo-app/ -p testing --wait-timeout 2m